 Here’s a breakdown of how I’ve made everything.

-The siding was made from thin balsa wood panels that were about 3″ x 36″.
+The siding was made from thin balsa wood panels.
 I started off scoring each panel to make it look like siding, but I quickly decided to just use a bone folder and make creases instead.
 I already had a bone folder for paper crafting, but anything dull and pointy would work as well.
 I used to use an empty ball point pen.
 This thin balsa wood was a dream to work with!
 It’s so thing that it practically cuts like paper.
 I used a sharp exacto knife.